CBIIT/bento-mdf/README.md

 definition of "participant" as a person who is receiving medical care (e.g., NCIt Patient concept [C16960]( https://ncit.nci.nih.gov/ncitbrowser/ConceptReport.jsp?dictionary=NCI_Thesaurus&version=22.03d&ns=ncit&code=C16960&key=n93267819&b=1&n=null)).
-To record this, any Node, Relationship, or PropDefintion specification may also include a `Term` key, with subkeys `Value`, `Origin`, etc., as in the previous paragraph.
+To record this, any Node, Relationship, or PropDefinition specification may also include a `Term` key, with subkeys `Value`, `Origin`, etc., as in the previous paragraph.